Khartoum – Naga – Mussawarat – Meroe – Karima – Jebel Barkal – Third Cataract – Soleb – Deserts

 This is a trip of a lifetime and we know there are many things you’d like to know more about.

 We care deeply about the wellbeing of our guests and our trip follows all local regulations.
 We require our guests to be fully vaccinated to join the tour so that we ensure the safety of everyone on the trip.
-Sudan currently requires travelers to show a negative COVID test taken within the 72h prior to their trip and to take another test before their departure which we will organize on the last day at a cost of ($100).
-Additionally, this trip will run with a maximum of 3 guests per car in order to facilitate social distancing.
-Protective masks must be worn where the distance of at least 1 meter between guests cannot be respected.

 All travelers to Sudan except for Egyptians who are older than 49 years old or Egyptian ladies and children need a visa to enter Sudan.
 This visa can be obtained in advance at the Sudanese embassy in your country, or on arrival in Sudan.
 Where possible, we recommended getting a visa from a Sudanese embassy because it is cheaper, but if you do not have access to an embassy OR the embassy nearest to you does not issue visas (eg. Embassy in Spain or France) you can obtain a visa on arrival in Khartoum.

 On arrival at Khartoum airport the officers will have the visa sticker placed on your passport.
 You will need to bring a passport photo for this.
-The cost for the procedure to get the invitation letter is $150 per person paid in cash to the guide in Khartoum.
+The cost for the procedure to get the invitation letter is $200 per person paid in cash to the guide in Khartoum.
 Additionally, the visa stamp costs $100 for non-US citizens or $150 for US passport holders to be paid in cash locally at the customs officer.
 In both cases, make sure that any US Bank notes are newly issued and have no tear or damage.
 Notes printed before 2009 are not accepted across Sudan.

-We quote the archeological fees as a separate item to be paid in cash and brought by the guests because it cannot be paid in local New Sudanese Pound as per Government requirements.
+We quote the archeological fees as a separate item to be paid in cash and brought by the guests because they cannot be paid in local New Sudanese Pound as per Government requirements.
 Obtaining hard currency in Sudan is extremely difficult due to the ongoing embargo hence guests are requested they bring this with them.